 Marmol Radziner 2780 / design

-The materials we use to Custom build our homes and the design approach we follow can reduce our carbon footprint and contribute to our health and well-being.
-As a custom home builder, Collier Homes is acutely aware that in order for a home to take on the best sustainability and wellness principles, it must adopt specific and careful planning and design.
+The materials we use to Custom build our homes and the design approach we follow can reduce our carbon footprint and contribute to our health and wellbeing.
+As a custom home builder, Collier Homes is acutely aware that it must adopt specific and careful planning and design for a home to take on the best sustainability and wellness principles.

 The general approach to sustainability in the context of the home building appears to revolve around minimising the energy consumption of a completed home rather than considering the building materials used in the construction of a dwelling.
-Too often, a cookie cutter design method is adopted-which leads to very outdated, unsustainable and repetitive results.
-Such results could have could have easily been avoided by adopting a custom home building approach.
+Too often, a cookie-cutter design method is adopted-which leads to very outdated, unsustainable and repetitive results.

 Materials such as concrete, bricks, roof tiles, aluminium and steel draw heavily on energy during the manufacturing process.
 The consequence of this is higher carbon dioxide emissions and, by extension, a more significant carbon footprint.

-The fact that these materials continue to dominate the local industry at a time of widespread transformational change and disruption is palpable (ie electric cars.)
+These materials dominate the local industry at a time of widespread transformational change, and disruption is palpable (i.e. electric cars.)

 Nowhere else in Australia is the resistance towards more sustainable building more pronounced than in Western Australia – the state where double brick still reigns supreme.
-As a custom home builder in Perth, Collier Homes works very hard to move the baseline towards more sustainable Custom build homes.
+As a custom home builder in Perth, Collier Homes works very hard to move the baseline towards more sustainable Custom-built homes.

 Some changes for the better have occurred; the trend toward smaller block sizes has driven new construction techniques.
-For example, skinny house designs often deploy, timber framing, precast and much more efficient structural flooring systems.
-Such techniques are beginning to gain traction in the marketplace.
+For example, skinny house designs often deploy timber framing, precast, and more efficient structural flooring systems.
+Such practices are beginning to gain traction in the marketplace.

 As positive as these techniques are, they only result in a minor reduction in the carbon footprint, given that the predominant materials have remained essentially the same.